AdobeDocs/experience-manager-screens.en/help/user-guide/adding-components-to-a-channel.md

 ### Video {#video}

-The Video component allows you to add a video to your Screens project.
+The Video component lets you add a video to your Screens project.

 The video component has the following properties: